-Definition
+Definition of Anxiety

 Anxiety is a natural response to stress, characterised by feelings of worry, nervousness, or fear.
 It’s a part of our body’s fight-or-flight response, helping us to react quickly in dangerous situations.
-However, when it becomes excessive or chronic, it can interfere with daily life.
+However, when anxiety becomes excessive or chronic, it can interfere with daily life.

-Common Symptoms
+Common Symptoms of Anxiety

 The symptoms of anxiety can vary widely but often include: